 The Tea Room is open on weekends subject to volumteers being available.
 If you would like to volunteer, please contact us.

-The gardening group has restarted on Tuesday afternoons.
+The gardening group meet on Tuesday afternoons until the end of November.
 Meet at 1.30 p.m. near the compound.
 We are following current social distancing guidelines

 Who we are

 The Friends of Nuttall Park are a group of volunteers who help to keep the park tidy and through raising funds improve the park by adding playground equipment and plants.

 We are always looking for new volunteers - contact us

 Friends of Nuttall Park volunteers get involved in many ways

 The Gardening Group meets on Tuesday afternoons 1:30 to 3:30 p.m.
 March to November to tend for flowerbeds and the wildflower patch, as well as general tidying of the park.

 The Tea Room is open for takeaway only on most weekends from April, and provides an income for the group.
 Look out for the signs

 The toilets are opened when the base is open, and at other times when volunteers are available.